Privacy notice

 - Microphone audio while you are in an active conversation.
 Streamed to ElevenLabs in real time.
 Not stored on our servers.

-- Conversation transcripts (your words and Satoshi’s responses), retained for up to 30 days for debugging and to improve answer quality.
-Then deleted.
+- Conversation transcripts (your words and Satoshi’s responses).
+For anonymous users, retained for up to 30 days for debugging and to improve answer quality, then deleted.
+For signed-in users, retained indefinitely as part of your history so you can come back to past conversations — deletable at any time via the in-app history drawer (per-conversation or all-at-once).

 - A rate-limit identifier — a salted SHA-256 hash of your IP address combined with a browser fingerprint and the current UTC day.
 We never store the raw IP address in long-term storage.
 The hash exists so you get five free minutes per day rather than five per session.